benbalter/digital-government-strategy/index.md

 First, we must enable citizens and an increasingly mobile federal workforce to securely access high-quality digital government information, data and services – "*anywhere, anytime, on any device."* By operationalizing an information-centric model, we can help agencies securely architect systems for interoperability and openness.
 Doing so will allow agencies to modernize their content publication model and deliver better, device-agnostic digital services at a lower cost.
 In addition, by providing machine-readable connections to government data and services, government agencies, businesses, and independent innovators can directly access the building blocks of government – recombining them to create new services or connecting them with existing services to streamline operations.

  Secondly, we must ensure that as the government adjusts to this new digital world, we build the modern infrastructure needed to support digital government efforts and leverage the Federal Government’s buying power to reduce costs.
-Taking what we have learned from the previous transition in moving government information and services online, we now have a chance to do mobile* "right"* from the beginning by procuring and managing devices, applications, and data in a smart, secure, and affordable manner.
+Taking what we have learned from the previous transition in moving government information and services online, we now have a chance to do mobile *"right"* from the beginning by procuring and managing devices, applications, and data in a smart, secure, and affordable manner.
 Establishing a Digital Services Innovation Center and Advisory Group will help lay the foundation for a well-coordinated approach toward these objectives.

 Ultimately, this strategy aims to be disruptive.
 It provides a platform to fundamentally shift how government connects with, and provides services to, the American people.* *It gives the federal workforce the tools needed to carry out their mission of delivering services to all citizens – whether to a warfighter in the field retrieving geospatial imagery information; a medical researcher sharing the latest bio specimen data sets for a rare form of cancer; or a rural farmer accessing a real-time forecast of seasonal precipitation.
-It creates a space for citizens to become partners in building a better government, where *"every man,"* as Thomas Jefferson once wrote, *"feels that he is a participator in the government of affairs."*
+It creates a space for citizens to become partners in building a better government, where "*every man*," as Thomas Jefferson once wrote, "*feels that he is a participator in the government of affairs*."

 ## Appendix: Roadmap Milestones